Putin says Russia could embrace US concept of pre-emptive strike - ExBulletin

 He claimed Russia had already ordered hypersonic weapons capable of carrying out such a strike, while the United States had yet to deploy them.
 He also claimed that Russia now has cruise missiles that surpass their American counterparts.

-Although Putin seemed to refer to conventional precision-guided weapons when he talked about possibly emulating US strategy, he specifically noted that the US did not rule out the first use of nuclear weapons.
+While Putin seemed to be referring to conventional precision-guided weapons when talking about possibly emulating US strategy, he specifically noted that the US had not ruled out the first use of nuclear weapons.

 If the potential adversary believes that he can use the theory of a preemptive strike and we don’t, that makes us think about the threats posed by such ideas in the defensive posture of other countries, he said. he declares.